runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 Provided below are a few miscellaneous, mostly deprecated functions in K.
-It is not recommended to use any of them directly as they are largely unsupported in modern K. There are three exceptions:
+It is not recommended to use any of them directly as they are largely unsupported in modern K. There are a few exceptions:

 * `#getenv` - Returns the value of an environment variable
 * `#parseKORE` - Takes a String containing a K intermediate representation of